Close

 3. IMPROVEMENT IN LEVERAGE RATIOS AND CASH FROM OPERATIONS

-Your Company's Net Debt / Underlying EBIDTA ratio has shown improvement from 4.1 to 3.9 from FY21 to FY22 on a consolidated level reinforcing the Company's commitment to maintain comfortable debt position for sustainable growth.
-Net Debt / Equity on a consolidated level has remained largely in line with the previous year even after repayment of Unsecured Perpetual Securities of Rs.
-1,500 crore and capex of Rs.
-7,268 crore.
-A brief discussion on the highlights of financial performance of your Company and financial and return ratios is presented in the Investors section of Integrated Report (Pages 46-51).
+Your Company's Net Debt / Underlying EBITDA ratio has shown improvement from 3.92 to 2.66 from FY22 to FY23 on a consolidated level.
+Further, Net Debt / Equity on a consolidated level has also improved from 1.53 to 1.03 from FY22 to FY23.
+The improvement in both the above ratios reinforces the Company's commitment to maintain comfortable debt position for sustainable growth.
+A brief discussion on the highlights of financial performance of your Company and financial and return ratios is presented in the Investors section of Integrated Report (Pages 64-71).

 The Management Discussion and Analysis, as required in terms of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (Listing Regulations), is annexed to this Report.